 Pick something small so that they can feel the satisfaction of creating something in just one evening.

 Fill Their House With Balloons While They Are Sleeping

 The silliness of seeing balloons everywhere will make them smile.

-Have even more fun with it, and pop them as you both walk through the house!
+Have even more fun with it, and pop them as you walk through the house!

-Knowing that you went out of your way to make them smile will flood their brain with the warm, loving effects of oxytocin.
+Knowing that you went out of your way to make them smile will flood their brain with oxytocin’s warm, loving effects.